Classroom Procedures, Expectations and Rules

 - Be RESPECTFUL, courteous and cooperative at all times to all people.
 Keep your hands, feet and objects to yourself.
 Do not interrupt when someone else is talking.
 No swearing, teasing, or fighting!
 Absolutely NO food, candy, or gum in class.
 The teacher, not the bell will dismiss you from your seat.
 Do not stand by the door before the bell rings.

 - Be RESPONSIBLE and prepared with all materials and assignments everyday.
 Participate in class to show you are prepared.
 Be responsible for you own behavior and property.
 If you are absent follow the make-up work policy.
 Cell phones must be on silent at all times.
-Cell phones may be used in class as a calculator with prior teacher approval.
-The phone must be flat on desk at all times and if the phone rings, your parents will have to pick them up in the office.
-If texting or unapproved activities occur in class, the phone will be taken to office and it will not be allowed to be used as a calculator for the remainder of the year.
+If texting or unapproved activities occur in class, the phone will be taken to office.
 Do your best!
 Do your own work.
 Copying or allowing someone to copy you is unacceptable!

-Books: Each student has a workbook and these workbooks are kept at school.
-We will remove the necessary workbook pages (notes and homework pages) at the start of each unit.
-Students will keep these workbook pages in their binders for reference in class and at home.
+We will keep a binder for all math notes and classwork and be asked to bring it daily.
 Students have access to all resources online.
 See my web page on how to access the online resources and copies of the notes and work pages.